-How would you feel if you wake up in the morning to a mobile push notification that is not at all relevant to you?
-Irritated, right?
-According to a 2016 Localytics study, 50% of consumers find push notifications to be distracting whether they receive them on mobile or on desktop.
+How would you feel if you wake up in the morning to mobile push notifications that are not at all relevant to you?
+Annoyed, right?

-A 2014 Conversant study states 94% of marketers across industries believe personalization is the key to meeting their business objectives.
+A study by Conversant states that 94% of marketers across industries believe personalization is the key to meeting their business objectives.
 But how well you leverage personalization is what ultimately matters.

 Ever wondered how the consumers behave on your website?
 That’s something you must track to be able to engage with them in the immediate future.
 For instance, if Sam shows interest in Kindle on your website but doesn’t even put it in the cart, you can send a push notification using some sort of social proof stating that Kindle is well-liked by people!

 You can even create a sense of urgency around that product and say that it will soon go out of stock!
 By studying the behavioral attributes of a visitor, you can also gauge if he or she is interested in other products as well.

 For instance, if Sam shows interest in a pair of gloves and a key chain but doesn’t buy them, you can attract him by also “selling” a leather jacket on a discount!

 This type of personalization is apt for your customers – people who have already bought from you.
 W for Women, for example, sends a push message comprising the sale details about the most-liked products of the brand.
 If you have bought from this lifestyle brand before, you would know what to buy during the sale.

 Another thing is just because a person has come on your website and completed a purchase cycle, that does not mean that you end all communication with him or her.
 For instance, if you run an online travel portal and a person has booked flight tickets to Mumbai on your website, send a personalized push message on a blog around Mumbai.